What is translation memory?

 Translation memory is also useful if you have a regular need for translation.
 It might be that the documents themselves don’t have a lot of repetition, but translation memory will aid consistency in tone and style across multiple translated documents.

-Before translation begins, the document will be analyzed against the translation memory.
+Before translation begins, the document will be analysed against the translation memory.
 This shows the number of exact matches and fuzzy matches in the document compared to the translation memory.

 This is then broken down into categories, and a proportionate discount is applied.
 A higher discount will be applied to exact matches, since these won’t require translation.
 Fuzzy matches may be discounted, but translators will still need to review and edit these, so the discount will generally be less.